7 Best eCommerce Platforms for Businesses in 2026

 When choosing a platform for your eCommerce business in Australia, consider the following key factors to ensure the best fit for your needs:

-Target audience & business model: Consider whether the platform caters to B2B or B2C transactions, supports international shipping, and aligns with your target market's payment preferences and shopping behaviours.
+Target audience and business model: Consider whether the platform caters to B2B or B2C transactions, supports international shipping, and aligns with your target market's payment preferences and shopping behaviours.

-Analyse your budget and costs: Compare different platforms' pricing.
-This includes their transaction fees, monthly subscriptions, and extra costs for add-ons or changes.
+Analyse your budget and costs: Compare pricing across platforms, including transaction fees, monthly subscriptions, and extra costs for add-ons or changes.

-Ease of use and scalability: Look for platforms that are user-friendly, with intuitive interfaces and easy setup processes.
-Consider the platform's scalability to accommodate your future business growth and handle more traffic and sales volume.
+Ease of use and scalability: Look for user-friendly platforms with intuitive interfaces and easy setup processes.
+Consider each platform's scalability to accommodate your future business growth and handle more traffic and sales volume.

-Multi-currency support: Opting for an eCommerce platform that provides quick and easy settlement in multiple currencies can help you save on costly foreign exchange conversion fees.
+Multi-currency support: Opting for an eCommerce platform that provides quick, easy settlement in multiple currencies can help you save on costly foreign exchange conversion fees.

-SEO and marketing tools: Evaluate the platform's built-in SEO capabilities, such as customisable URLs, metadata, SEO, and mobile-friendly templates.
-Look for marketing features like social media and Google ads integration to boost visibility and customer engagement.
+SEO and marketing tools: Evaluate the platform's built-in SEO capabilities, such as customisable URLs, metadata, keyword research, and mobile-friendly templates.
+Look for marketing features like social media and Google Ads integration to boost visibility and customer engagement.

 Security features.
-Look for platforms that offer integrated fraud prevention tools to safeguard your business against chargebacks.
-For instance, Airwallex’s built-in fraud prevention capabilities help reduce chargebacks and protect your bottom line, especially when dealing with international payments.
+Choose platforms with built-in fraud prevention tools, like Airwallex, to protect your business against chargebacks – especially when dealing with international payments.

 Accept payments and simplify cross-border transactions with Airwallex for eCommerce

-As your eCommerce business grows, expanding to international markets is a natural next step.
-To scale your business successfully, you need a reliable global payment gateway that can help you accept customer payments from around the world.
+When choosing the best eCommerce platform for a small business in Australia, you may also be considering expanding to international markets as your eCommerce business grows.
+To scale successfully, you need a reliable global payment gateway that can help you accept customer payments from around the world.

-With Airwallex, you can accept payments from 180+ countries using 160+ local payment methods, helping to increase checkout rates by offering the payment options your customers prefer.
-Additionally, you’ll save more with multi-currency settlement, which enables you to accept payments in 11 foreign currencies without automatic conversion to Singapore dollars, avoiding unnecessary FX fees.
+Airwallex’s payment solution lets you accept payments from 180+ countries using 160+ local payment methods.
+This helps to increase checkout rates by offering your customers the options they prefer.
+Additionally, you’ll save more with multi-currency settlement, which enables you to accept payments in 11 foreign currencies without automatic conversion to Australian dollars, avoiding unnecessary FX fees.

-Seamlessly integrate Airwallex with popular eCommerce platforms like Shopify, WooCommerce, and Adobe Commerce to provide your customers with a variety of payment options.
-Alternatively, link your Airwallex multi-currency account to marketplace platforms like Shopee and Carousell, making it easy to receive payments in your customers’ preferred currencies.
+What’s more, the platform seamlessly integrates with popular eCommerce platforms like Shopify, WooCommerce, and Adobe Commerce, or you can link your Airwallex multi-currency account to marketplace platforms like Shopee and Carousell and receive payments in your customers’ preferred currencies.

 Beyond a payment gateway, Airwallex is an end-to-end financial operations platform.
 From accepting global payments to opening multi-currency accounts, Airwallex equips your business with the tools to thrive in international markets.
-With Airwallex, you can receive and hold funds in 23+ currencies, giving you the flexibility to pay overseas suppliers directly without incurring costly double conversions.
-Our platform removes the hassle of currency exchange, empowering your business to operate more efficiently and cost-effectively on a global scale.
+You can receive and hold funds in 21 currencies, pay overseas suppliers directly, and avoid costly double conversions.
+Our platform removes the hassle of currency exchange, simplifying cross-border commerce and helping your business operate more efficiently as you expand globally.

 Frequently asked questions